The Bend Ale Trail ™ - Your Beer Adventure Begins in Bend, Oregon

-Use the Bend Ale Trail Atlas and Passport to discover Bend’s 11 breweries – and for extra credit, head to our neighboring brewery in Sisters to visit the 12th!
-Make sure you read the rules of the trail before you head out here because if you don't follow the rules, you don't get a prize.
+Use the Bend Ale Trail Atlas and Passport to discover all breweries along the world famous Bend Ale Trail!
+Make sure you read the rules of the trail here before you head out because if you don't follow the rules, you don't get a prize.

 Pick up the Official Bend Ale Trail atlas at the kiosk in the participating breweries, at the Bend Visitor Center in downtown Bend, the ticket mill at the Old Mill District, or any Central Oregon brochure rack.
 You can also print a copy of just the passport here or download the free app for your iPhone or Android - where you can virtually stamp your passport.